 2. Eliminate Friction in the Architect’s Buyer Journey

-According to a 2016 study by AIA, “The Architect’s Journey to Specification,” 85% of architects searching for product information visit manufacturers’ websites as opposed to aggregate libraries like BIMobject or BIMsmith.
+According to the AIA study mentioned above, 85% of architects searching for product information visit manufacturers’ websites as opposed to aggregate libraries like BIMobject or BIMsmith.
 In the same study, AIA’s #1 recommendation for manufacturers who want to foster and maintain relationships with architects is to improve websites.

 Let’s drill down on “improve.”